Democrat Doug Jones Wins In Stunning Alabama Senate Upset

 Still, many Washington Republicans viewed the defeat of Moore as perhaps the best outcome for the party nationally despite the short-term sting.
 The fiery Christian conservative's positions have alienated women, racial minorities, gays and Muslims — in addition to the multiple allegations that he was guilty of sexual misconduct with teens, one only 14, when he was in his 30s.

+"Short-term pain, long-term gain," former Minnesota Sen. Norm Coleman, a Republican, tweeted.
+"Roy Moore and Steve Bannon losing tonight is big win for the GOP. ...
+Moore would have buried GOP in 2018."

-A number of Republicans declined to support him, including Alabama's long-serving Sen. Richard Shelby.
+A number of Republicans declined to support Moore, including Alabama's long-serving Sen. Richard Shelby.
 But Trump lent his name and the national GOP's resources to Moore's campaign in recent days.

 Had Moore won, the GOP would have been saddled with a colleague accused of sordid conduct as Republicans nationwide struggle with Trump's historically low popularity.
 Senate leaders had promised that Moore would have faced an immediate ethics investigation.